-- (i) an institution has a net short credit position where the credit spread increase or deterioration in the creditworthiness of the issuer or group of issuers of debt instruments would result in an increase in the fair value of the nontrading book; - (ii) an institution will have a net short equity position where a decrease in the equity's price would result in an increase in the fair value of the non-trading book. - An institution must assign to the trading book an instrument that meets the requirements of points (a) and (b) of paragraph 3 and is any of the following: - (a) an instrument that is accounted conclusively designated as being held for at fair value, with changes intrading purposes under the value of that instrument reported in the profit and loss account of accounting framework applicable to the institution; - (b) an instrument resulting from market-making activities; - (c) a share or unit in a CIU; - (d) a listed equity; - (e) a trading-related securities financing transaction (SFT), except for an SFT that is entered for liquidity management andor not fair-valued; or - (f) an option that relates to credit or equity risk, including an embedded derivative option from an instrument that is issued by the institution and that relates to credit or equity risk. - 7.
-For the purposes of point (f) of paragraph 6, an institution must split such instruments that are issued by the institution out of its non-trading book into an embedded derivative part and a non-embedded derivative part.
-Institutions shall allocate only the embedded derivative part of the instrument to the trading book. - By way of derogation from paragraph 6, an institution may allocate an instrument listed in paragraph 6 to the non-trading book if: - (a) the following requirements are met: - (i) the institution provides evidence that the instrument is not held for one of the reasons in paragraph 4; and - (ii) on an ongoing basis, the institution documents each instrument listed in paragraph 6 that is allocated to the non-trading book; and - (b) it has been granted a permission by the PRA to do so.
+- (i) an institution has a net short credit position where the credit spread increase or deterioration in the creditworthiness of the issuer or group of issuers of debt instruments would result in an increase in the fair value of the nontrading book; - (ii) an institution will have a net short equity position where a decrease in the equity's price would result in an increase in the fair value of the non-trading book.

+- 6. An institution must assign to the trading book an instrument that meets the requirements of points (a) and (b) of paragraph 3 and is any of the following: - (a) an instrument that is conclusively designated as being held for trading purposes under the accounting framework applicable to the institution; - (b) an instrument resulting from market-making activities; - (c) a share or unit in a CIU; - (d) a listed equity; - (e) a trading-related securities financing transaction (SFT), except for an SFT that is entered for liquidity management or not fair-valued; or - (f) an option that relates to credit or equity risk, including an embedded option from an instrument that is issued by the institution. - 7.
+For the purposes of point (f) of paragraph 6, an institution must split such instruments that are issued by the institution out of its non-trading book into an embedded derivative part and a nonembedded derivative part.
+Institutions shall allocate only the embedded derivative part of the instrument to the trading book. - 8.
+By way of derogation from paragraph 6, an institution may allocate an instrument listed in paragraph 6 to the non-trading book if: - (a) the following requirements are met: - (i) the institution provides evidence that the instrument is not held for one of the reasons in paragraph 4; and - (ii) on an ongoing basis, the institution documents each instrument listed in paragraph 6 that is allocated to the non-trading book; and - (b) it has been granted a permission by the PRA to do so.